Coronavirus Bus Service FAQ's

 Help us to get everyone moving safely by following the travel tips we've put together for everyone's comfort and safety.
 You'll find more about those here.

-There are no restrictions on who may use our buses and everyone is welcome as long as they wear a face covering (unless they have an exemption), follow all government and First Bus guidance, and they are not feeling unwell.
+The current government advice is to Stay at Home and only travel when essential.
+There are no restrictions on who may use our buses for essential journeys and everyone is welcome as long as they wear a face covering (unless they have an exemption), follow all current government restrictions, and they are not feeling unwell.
 Anyone who is suffering from coronavirus symptoms including a persistent cough or high temperature, should not travel, and should follow public health guidelines.
 With operators and customers working together we will provide a bus network, for those who need it, that is safe and allows everyone to complete their essential journeys.

 On our buses we are operating at a reduced capacity with around half of the seats being available, although members of the same household are able to travel together.
 It is therefore possible that that you might see ‘Bus Full’ signs as some services reach their revised capacity more quickly.